Privatris/AgentLeak/docs/PAPER_CODE_MAPPING.md

 # 📊 Paper ↔ Code Mapping

-This document provides a detailed mapping between the claims, tables, and figures in our NeurIPS 2025 paper and the corresponding code implementations.
+This document provides a detailed mapping between the claims, tables, and figures in our paper and the corresponding code implementations.

 ---